- Opera in two acts

-Oberto is by no means a beautiful opera – indeed, Verdi was not a composer for whom beauty seems to have mattered very much as an end in itself (not for him the almost narcissistic rapture of the Baroque); its trumpets, percussion, and batteries of chords might be crude; but its energy is often irresistible.
+Oberto is by no means a beautiful opera – indeed, Verdi (breaking with his Italian forebears) rarely made beauty an end in itself (not for him the almost narcissistic rapture of the Baroque); its trumpets, percussion, and batteries of chords might be crude; but its energy is often irresistible.
 Verdi would certainly do better; he would also do worse.

 Listen to: Samuel Ramey (Oberto), Maria Guleghina (Leonora), Violeta Urmana (Cuniza), Stuart Neill (Riccardo), and Imelda Fulgoni (Imelda), with Sir Neville Marriner conducting the Academy of St. Martin in the Fields, London, 1996; Philips.